 For the description of the agents and causes of deforestation present in the CCMP area, the combination of remotely sensed information with field-corroborated social dynamics data is recommended.
-For spatial analysis, mappable indicators associated with economic activities can be used.
+For spatial analysis, mappable indicators associated with economic crises, political changes, etc.).

+activities can be used.
 Table 3 provides a framework of variables that can be considered and measured in an analysis of agents and causes of deforestation.